SSSD: Simply-Scalable Speculative Decoding: Method

+After retrieving candidates from the two sources, we must combine them to produce high-quality next-token proposals.
+Each source provides an estimate of the likelihood that a candidate will be accepted during verification, which we refer to as its \textit{probability}.
+This pseudo-probability is computed as the number of occurrences of the full sequence (prefix plus candidate tokens) divided by the number of occurrences of the prefix alone.
+However, these estimates differ in reliability: probabilities derived from the input are typically overconfident compared to those from the datastore.
+To correct this, we apply a scaling factor to input-based probabilities.
+Within the input itself, we further dampen probabilities based on the length of the prefix match and the candidate’s depth in the tree.
+We select these weights once via a simple grid search, and they transfer well across models and tasks.

-Algorithm \ref{alg:fusing_sources} provides the pseudo-code for merging data from multiple sources, resulting in a tree of high-quality token continuations.
-From this, we construct the vector of candidates for verification and the attention mask.
+Appendix~\ref{sec:appendix_algo} provides pseudocode for building the candidate trees and for merging data from multiple sources.
+From the merged tree, we then construct the candidate vector for verification and the corresponding attention mask.